PAGiesting/Landsat8Landscaping/README.md

 Use Landsat 8 data to test dimensionality reduction, clustering, and eventually clustering algorithms.

+Note that source files are not currently housed here due to size.
+They can be found in the project's OneDrive folder

+[here]: https://1drv.ms/u/s!ApknW2-syaCYg4VIVh-HrXRhUB2RbA?e=i5MV9G	"PAG Metis capstone project folder"

+.

 Done during Metis:
 * Wrangle geospatial data using GDAL and GRASS.
 * PCA to reduce channels 1 through 7 to three PCA components.